ptabasso2/opentelemetry-java-sampleapp/README.md

 ```

-Below here is an example of conf.yaml file.
-Please make sure you are using your API key.
+Below an example of conf.yaml file.
-<br> The one below is redacted.
+<br>Please make sure you are using your API key.
+The one below is redacted.
 <br>Copy paste the following lines to the conf.yaml file, save and exit.

 ```sh